Addiction Care for Teens

-- Emotional changes, such as sudden changes in mood, irritability, depression, or lack of interest
+- Emotional changes: Sudden changes in mood, irritability, depression, or lack of interest

-- Family changes, such as starting arguments or withdrawing from family members
+- Family changes: Starting arguments or withdrawing from family members

-- Physical changes, such as fatigue, red or glazed eyes, or frequent health issues
+- Physical changes: Fatigue, red or glazed eyes, sudden weight loss or frequent health issues

 Patients and loved ones also may benefit from taking part in 12-step programs for continued support.
-Learn about education and support resources in our community.
+Learn about our education and support resources, and 12-step community programs.